dhermes/bezier/DEVELOPMENT.rst

   version.
 - ``BEZIER_EXTRA_DLL``: Used to add (optional) extra directory to DLL search path on Windows.
 This is intended to be used in tests primarily, but may also be required when building from source.
+Multiple directories can be provided, separated by the Windows path separator (``;``).

 and for running tests and interacting with Continuous Integration
 services: